All Episodes

 It will not be us who are responsible.

-It will not be Talk Radio.
+It will not be talk radio.

 It will be you.

-I again, and I look at all of these conservatives writing about how McCain can convince conservatives to vote for him.
+Again, and I look at all of these conservatives writing about how McCain can convince conservatives to vote for him, which they're, I guess, acknowledging that he's not a conservative in his own right.

 Some just don't seem to understand that if they don't do this, it's going to hurt the party for a long time.